rjegaraj/XL-Bootcamp-Android/README.md

 XL-Bootcamp-Android
 ===================

-Android App that retrieves tweets with the hashtag #bieber
+Android App that retrieves tweets with the hashtag #bieber using Twitter's v.1.0 API

-I hope to add refresh capabilities soon along with search functionality
+TODO: Update code to correspond with v.1.1+ API